alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 To use GA4, you need access to your organisation's analytics.

-You should request **'Analyst'** level access to the relevant property.
-This allows you to create and save explorations, which are used throughout this guide.
+You should request **'Analyst'** level access to the relevant **property** (the individual website or app you want to analyse).
+Analyst access allows you to create and save explorations, which are used throughout this guide.

 Access is usually granted by:
 - a digital analytics team